LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

    #.
 In the ``.html`` file for this component, use placeholders to create an
       unordered list for the web links.
    #.
 Add ``<fav-links></fav-links>`` to ``app.component.html`` and refresh
-      the preview page to make sure the content displays on the page.
+      the preview page to see the new content.

 #.
 The page needs some images.